apoorv-ri/todo-list/README.md

 - `postgres_password`: (default: `"changethis"`) The password for the PostgreSQL database, stored in .env, you can generate one with the method above.
 - `sentry_dsn`: (default: "") The DSN for Sentry, if you are using it, you can set it later in .env.

+## Automated Project Documentation and Task Management

+This project includes a set of scripts to automate the generation of project documentation and the creation of development tasks.
+These scripts can significantly speed up the initial phases of a project by automatically creating:

+-   **Product Requirements Document (PRD):** Generated from a high-level project description.
+-   **Technical System Design (TSD):** Generated from the PRD.
+-   **Technical Requirements Document (TRD):** Generated from the PRD.
+-   **Development Tasks:** A detailed list of tasks and sub-tasks derived from the generated documentation.
+-   **Gantt Chart:** An interactive Gantt chart to visualize the project timeline.
+-   **Jira Tasks:** Automatically create tasks and sub-tasks in your Jira project.

+For detailed instructions on how to use these automation scripts, please refer to the [documentation in the scripts directory](./backend/app/scripts/README.md).

+## CI/CD Automation with Jira

+Your project is configured with a comprehensive set of GitHub Actions workflows that automate the integration between your GitHub repository and your Jira project.
+These automations streamline your development process by keeping your Jira tickets synchronized with your code changes, pull requests, and branches.

+Here's a detailed breakdown of each automation:

+### 1. `jira-comment-on-push.yml`

+**Purpose:** Automatically adds a comment to a Jira ticket every time a commit is pushed to any branch.

+**How it works:**

+1.  **Triggers on Push:** The workflow runs whenever a `git push` is detected.
+2.  **Extracts Information:** It inspects the commit message to find one or more Jira ticket IDs (e.g., `PROJ-123`).
+3.  **Posts to Jira:** If a Jira ID is found, it posts a comment to the corresponding ticket with the commit message, the author, and a direct link to the commit on GitHub.

+**Benefit:** This keeps the Jira ticket updated with a real-time log of all the commits related to it, providing clear traceability from the task to the code.

+### 2. `jira-link-on-pr-open.yml`

+**Purpose:** Links a pull request to a Jira ticket and transitions the ticket to "In Review" when a PR is opened or edited.

+**How it works:**

+1.  **Triggers on Pull Request:** The workflow is activated when a pull request is opened or its title/body is edited.
+2.  **Finds Jira ID:** It searches the pull request's title and body for a Jira ticket ID.
+3.  **Links PR to Jira:** If an ID is found, it posts a comment on the Jira ticket with a link to the pull request.
+4.  **Transitions Ticket:** It then automatically transitions the Jira ticket to your "In Review" status (or a similar status you've configured), signaling that the work is ready for review.

+**Benefit:** This automation saves developers the manual step of updating the Jira ticket's status and ensures that reviewers have a direct link from the Jira ticket to the code they need to review.

+### 3. `jira-transition-on-branch-create.yml`

+**Purpose:** Transitions a Jira ticket to "In Progress" as soon as a developer creates a new branch for that ticket.

+**How it works:**

+1.  **Triggers on Branch Creation:** The workflow runs when a new branch is created in the repository.
+2.  **Extracts Jira ID from Branch Name:** It expects the branch name to contain the Jira ticket ID (e.g., `feature/PROJ-123-new-login-flow`).
+3.  **Updates Jira:** If an ID is found, it posts a comment to the Jira ticket with a link to the new branch and transitions the ticket to "In Progress."

+**Benefit:** This provides immediate visibility in Jira that work has started on a task, without the developer having to manually update the ticket.

+### 4. `jira-transition-on-pr-merge.yml`

+**Purpose:** Transitions a Jira ticket to "Done" when a pull request is merged.

+**How it works:**

+1.  **Triggers on PR Merge:** The workflow is activated when a pull request is merged.
+2.  **Finds Jira ID:** It searches for the Jira ticket ID in the branch name, PR title, and PR body.
+3.  **Posts Merge Info:** It posts a comment to the Jira ticket with a link to the merge commit, confirming that the code has been integrated.
+4.  **Closes Ticket:** It then automatically transitions the Jira ticket to your "Done" status (or a similar status), marking the task as complete.

+**Benefit:** This closes out the development loop automatically, ensuring that the Jira board accurately reflects the state of your project without any manual intervention.

+In summary, these CI/CD automations create a seamless and efficient workflow between your code repository and your project management tool.
+They reduce administrative overhead, improve communication, and provide a clear and consistent record of your development process.

 ## Backend Development

 Backend docs: [backend/README.md](./backend/README.md).